popecruzdt/dt-k8s-otel-o11y-logs/README.md

 ```
 Result:\
 ![dql_resourcedetection_processor](img/dql_resourcedetection_processor.png)
+** In a real world scenario, `cloud.account.id` may be considered sensitive data; blurred for this reason.

 ##### Add `resource` processor (attributes)
 https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/processor/resourceprocessor

 The `resource` processor allows us to directly add, remove, or change resource attributes on the telemetry.
+View the documentation for more details.

+We will use this processor to make the follow changes to our telemetry:
+* `k8s.pod.ip` values in our log data are either the same or invalid; delete the useless attribute
+* `telemetry.sdk.name` set to `opentelemetry` will allow us to easily identify logs captured through OpenTelemetry
+* `dynatrace.otel.collector` is a non-standardized attribute that we made up to help us identify which Collector captured this data
+* `dt.security_context` is a Dynatrace specific attribute that we use to manage user permissions to the telemetry
+    * This could also be set using OpenPipeline, but this puts control of this attribute's value at the app/infra layer (optionally)

 ```yaml
 processors:
     resource: